 3. Reducing travel to Landfills by 90%

-3. Pellets (RDF fuel) are stored for transporting to energy generating operations and "BURNED" as required and not necessarily to meet convenience of Mass Burn Incineration which requires greater floor space for daily storage of waste resulting in odors.
+3. Pellets (RDF fuel) are stored for transporting to energy generating operations and "BURNED" as required and not necessarily to meet the convenience of Mass Burn Incineration which requires greater floor space for daily storage of waste resulting in odors.

-4. Eliminate the need to exhaust potential energy to atmosphere during Low or "Non-Demand" periods by creating desired Steam/Electric Energy as is required.
+4. Eliminate the need to exhaust potential energy to the atmosphere during Low or "Non-Demand" periods by creating desired Steam/Electric Energy as is required.

 5. The separated (classified) combustible Municipal Solid Waste material can be combined with higher BTU additives, such as Ohio (high sulfur) Coal and vehicle tire stock, resulting in: